Beating the Heat

 For those who are unhoused or who do not have access to air conditioning, the county has various options for respite:

-Eugene: For staying cool inside, the Lane Events Center will function as a cooling respite center located in Expo Hall 2 and Convention Center Rooms 3 and 4.
+Eugene: For staying cool inside, the Lane Events Center will function as a cooling respite center in the Main Performance Hall in the Convention Center, which has room for 600 people.
+The center will accept people with service animals.
+For non-service animals, the county will house them at the animal barn, where they’ll have shade access to water.
 The facility is open from 9 am to 10 pm on June 26-27 to anyone who needs to cool down.

 The Downtown Library is open 10 am to 6 pm Saturday and is closed on Sunday.
 People are welcome to cool off while browsing and can reserve one hour time slots for computer or wifi access.
 On the second floor of the library there are 14 spaces marked out that can accommodate a max of 56 people.

-Note: This article has been updated